mingyen066/Cuda-PyTorch-Installation-Guide/README.md

 ```
 # Install Cuda
 https://developer.nvidia.com/cuda-toolkit-archive \
-Choose the cuda version that you want to install (say, 10.0), and assume the machine environment is Ubuntu18.04.\
+Choose the cuda version that you want to install (say, 10.1), and assume the machine environment is Ubuntu18.04.\
-I recommend install cuda by local runfile because it has good command-line prompts that can help you to install cuda, and set PATH environment for cuda automatically. \
+I recommend install cuda by runfile (local) because it has good command-line prompts that can help you to install cuda, and set PATH environment for cuda automatically. \
+**While you are installing cuda, a prompt will be displayed, asking you whether to install "Driver", "CUDA Toolkit", "CUDA Samples",...** \
+**The "Driver" here means "Nvidia Graphics Driver"** \
-**DO NOT INSTALL nvidia graphic driver via cuda installation file because we have already done in the previous step**
+**Since we have already installed Driver in the previous step,** \
+**DO NOT install Driver(i.e., unselect Driver) while running cuda installation runfile.** \
-**I have tried to install graphic driver via cuda installation file but it usually leads installation problem.**
+**(I have tried to install Driver via cuda installation runfile but it usually leads to installation problem.)**

 ## Add Cuda to Path